Polaroid and Instant Photography: Developing a Project about Place and Peace

-This intensive workshop, in collaboration with The Whitechapel Gallery, is designed for artists working with instant cameras, and developing a project about people and urban spaces.
+This intensive workshop, in collaboration with The Whitechapel Gallery, is designed for artists working with instant cameras, and developing a project about people and urban spaces, belonging, memory and peace.
 We will focus on a range of Polaroid and Instax cameras, and briefly explore the history of the medium.
-Students will be introduced to both ‘integral’ Polaroid and Instax systems, along with a demonstration of a Polaroid peel-apart camera, and practice photographing in the Brick Lane area in order to develop confidence around framing, exposure and the possibilities of this important analogue photographic technology.
-Students will have access to Fuji Instax cameras for their group assignments.
+Participants will be introduced to both ‘integral’ Polaroid and Instax systems, along with a demonstration of a Polaroid peel-apart camera, and practice photographing in the Brick Lane area in order to develop confidence around framing, exposure and the possibilities of this important analogue photographic technology.
+Participants will be provided with film and Fuji Instax cameras for their assignments.

 For further information, please contact: info@urbananalogue.com